Iljaaa/machete/README.md

 Where:

-- $value - it's your value for check
+- $value - it's your value to check
 - string $attribute - name of form attribute
-- UserRuleWrapper $userRuleWrapper - this is instance of the special interface for wrap all user rules
+- UserRuleWrapper $userRuleWrapper - this is an instance of the special interface to wrap all user rules
-- Validation $validation - validation from instance
+- Validation $validation - validation form instance

-If your value is invalid add string error to wrapper object, it also set validation result to false
+If your value is invalid, add string error to a wrapper object, it also sets validation result to false

 ```php
 $userRuleWrapper->addError('test error');